dcodeIO/esm2umd/README.md

 const umdCode = esm2umd("ModuleName", esmCode);
 ```

-## Example
+## Examples

-Outline of a hybrid module with legacy fallback:
+Common outline of a hybrid module with legacy fallback, either exporting a class or a namespace:

 **package.json**